AleLariccia/drag-drop-ts-practice/README.md

-# typescript-practice
+# drag-drop-typescript-practice
-Repository to use in my learning typescript practices
+A little drag and drop basic project to practice Typescript